jasonleebrown/machisplin/README.md

    }
 ```

-###  Example 3 - tiling the input landscape/data to downscale very large landscapes
+###  Example 4 - tiling the input landscape/data to downscale very large landscapes
-a loop for difficult/large datasets
+a loop for very large datasets
+-important: downscaled tiled landscapes built in this manner are not guaranteed to use the same model
 ```markdown
 library(MACHISPLIN)
 library(terra)